Lucianod28/Ada-project/People & Discounts.md

 # How advertising campaigns impact the different categories people?

-In this section we analyze how discounts impact people's shop habits.
+In this section we are going to analyze how discounts impact people's shop habits.
 We shall look at these habits from 2 different perspective: the status of the person (owner or renter) and the composition of the person's family.
 These two categories are defining for this part of the analysis since they offer a way to split our people into groups that might have different habits.
 Intuitively we expect to see